Round one: Cracking some common myths about COVID-19

 4. Surgical masks, like the ones worn by healthcare professionals, should be worn by all people in the community setting.

-FICTION According to the Center for Disease Control, "a surgical N95 (also referred as a medical respirator) is recommended only for use by healthcare personnel (HCP) who need protection from both airborne and fluid hazards (e.g., splashes, sprays).
+FICTION According to the CDC, "a surgical N95 (also referred as a medical respirator) is recommended only for use by healthcare personnel (HCP) who need protection from both airborne and fluid hazards (e.g., splashes, sprays).
 These respirators are not used or needed outside of healthcare settings."
 So, wearing a loop mask on your trip to the grocery store won't be too helpful.
 In fact, the unnecessary use of masks can contribute to a shortage of them in healthcare settings, where they are absolutely essential.

 5. Household pets are typically not vectors of the coronavirus.